Photo by Andrew Neel on Unsplash

 Taking the baby steps in order to voice my agency

 I’ll start with, “Thank you for your kind message.”
 I write that I agree to the interview, though I really don’t want to!

 I don’t see any significance for myself or my community in the research and I don’t fully understand why my identity would be of interest to anyone.
 However, I formulate my message kindly so that the recipient is not offended.
 “Let’s be in touch and I hope all the best for your important research!”

 I stare at my own reply in disbelief.
 What makes me, month after month and year after year, accept the requests from strangers to open up about very intimate matters?
 To surrender, perhaps to please?

 I erase everything that seems to repeat something I want to get rid of.
 I start from the beginning, and when I’m done, I press the send button.
 The message reads:

 ”Thank you for your kind message.
-Unfortunately I see very little relevance in your study to me personally and my community.
+Unfortunately, I see very little relevance in your study to me personally and my community.
 Please understand my refusal and don’t take it personally.
 I’m just tired.
-I’m tired of strangers who constantly approach my people for the sake of science.
+I’m tired of strangers constantly approaching my people for the sake of science.
 Kindly, Helga West.”